m0ose01/Tic-Tac-Terminal/README.md

 * src/main.c
     * The entry point, which contains the main function and the main game loop, and logic to manage launching and closing the application.
 * src/ui.c
-    * Functions which draw various aspects of the UI using ncurses.
+    * Functions which draw various aspects of the UI using Ncurses.
 * src/logic.c
     * Functions for the UI-independent game logic, such as detecting when the game is won or drawn, or determining whether a square is already occupied.